 The ICGP actively pursues its mission and seeks out relationships with others to achieve its goals.
-However, any activities or relationships that could tarnish the integrity or reputation of the ICGP or the profession of general practice or that would diminish the trust placed in them must be avoided.
+However, any activities or relationships that could tarnish the integrity or reputation of the ICGP or the profession of General Practice or that would diminish the trust placed in them must be, and will be avoided.